Q) Who is eligible for our services?

-Q) Do you help men?
+Q) Does HAVEN help men?

-Q) Can my son stay in the shelter?
+Q) Can boys stay in the shelter?

-Q) How much stuff can I bring?
+Q) How much stuff can a person bring to shelter?

 Q) Where is the shelter?